Anagabrielamantilla/TransferProspectivityLearning/README.md

 ## Repository description 📋

 We present a framework to address deep learning with imbalanced data using transfer learning to enhance the initialization weights of the classification network.
-Moreover, we included two additional improvements based on bias initialization and weighted loss function to increase the performance during the training.
+Moreover, we included an additional improvement based on a weighted loss function to increase the performance during the training.

 ## Database 📋